 The box to box midfielder had gone from playing at York Street in Lincolnshire to becoming a teammate of World Cup winner and footballing legend Bastian Schweinsteiger.

 On his debut, he partnered the German in the middle of the park as Fire sprang a surprise win away at New York Red Bulls.
 Bradley Wright-Phillips, another success story from England, netted the only goal for the hosts.

 The 22-year-old has now made 10 starts for Chicago, coming off the bench on a further five occasions.
 Whilst he wasn’t in the first team for the recent opening season match against LA Galaxy, he’s certainly hoping to make a further impression this season.

 As more players flood across to the MLS looking for experience and a different challenge, the overall quality will continue to rise.
-Michael Mancienne and Nedum Onuoha could easily have secured contracts in the Championship, but chose instead to sample the delights of America.
+Michael Mancienne and Nedum Onuoha could easily have secured contracts in the Championship but chose instead to sample the delights of America.

 Even so, the story of Mo Adams truly stands out as inspirational and unique.
-From part-time football to partnering a World Cup winner, all in the space of a couple of years.
+From part-time football to partnering with a World Cup winner, all in the space of a couple of years.